 Wait till the trail starts to get uneven and rough.

 |The H- shaped Phi Phi Don!|

 I was left speechless.
 I was too mesmerized to say anything!
-Or may be too hungry because yes, the hike leaves you famished.
+Or maybe too hungry because yes, the hike goes you famished.

-And after having a breakfast with a view, back in our cottage, we started off for the last leg of the trip – Krabi Town.
+And after having breakfast with a view, back in our cottage, we started for the last leg of the trip – Krabi Town.

-With so many beautiful memories of this place, I started off for Krabi with no expectations – all beahces are the same, right?
+With so many beautiful memories of this place, I started for Krabi with no expectations – all beaches are the same, right?
 But again, I was proved wrong!